 Do you have an upcoming oral surgery scheduled?
 If so, you are probably wondering what steps to take to prepare for your procedure and if there is anything you can do at home to improve your post-operative recovery experience.
 Our best oral surgeon, along with our compassionate team, offers some helpful tips for preparing for oral surgeries.

-If you are preparing for an oral procedure for TMJ therapy, craniofacial or jaw surgery, or require surgical sleep apnea treatment, you should be aware of how your dietary habits and lifestyle can affect your procedure and recovery.
-In addition to nutritional concerns, medications you take may also affect your recovery.
+Suppose you are preparing for an oral procedure for TMJ therapy, craniofacial or jaw surgery, or require surgical sleep apnea treatment.
+You should know how your dietary habits and lifestyle can affect your procedure and recovery.
+In addition to nutritional concerns, your medications may also affect your recovery.

 Foods and Beverages to Avoid